AhmedIbrahimElsharkawy/AhmedIbrahimElsharkawy.github.io/_pages/teaching.md

 nav_order: 6
 calendar: true
 ---
+#I have commented this part (hide)

-This page displays a collection of courses with detailed schedules, materials, and resources.
+#This page displays a collection of courses with detailed schedules, materials, and resources.
 You can organize your courses by years, terms, or topics.

+#I have commented this part (hide)
-{% include calendar.liquid calendar_id='test@gmail.com' timezone='Asia/Shanghai' %}
+#{% include calendar.liquid calendar_id='test@gmail.com' timezone='Asia/Shanghai' %}

 {% include courses.liquid %}